cunla/fakevalkey-py/.github/CONTRIBUTING.md

 - Let poetry install everything required for a local environment `poetry install`
 - To run all tests, use: `poetry run pytest -v`
 - Note: In order to run the tests, a real redis server should be running.
-  The tests are comparing the results of each command between fakeredis and a real redis.
+  The tests are comparing the results of each command between fakevalkey and a real redis.
     - You can use `docker-compose up redis6` or `docker-compose up redis7` to run redis.
-- Run test with coverage using `poetry run pytest -v --cov=fakeredis --cov-branch` and then you can run `coverage report`.
+- Run test with coverage using `poetry run pytest -v --cov=fakevalkey --cov-branch` and then you can run `coverage report`.

 ### Improving The Documentation